indexdata/localindices/doc/mike-notes.md

 The `lui-solr` module
 ---------------------

-Tne `lui-solr` package contains its own WAR files for Solr, so there is on need to install Solr separately.
-(I don't understand why we're doing this.
-Why not just depend on a Solr package?)
+The `lui-solr` model makes several fields special.
+These include, but may not be limited to:
+* database -- sub-database identifier
+* database_name -- corresponding sub-database name
+* id -- unique key, used to know when updates are provided

 The `localindices` code can run against several different backends.
 But one of them (plain files) is mostly a proof-of-concept, not intended for use in real life.
 Another (Zebra) is deprecated.
 So for almost all purposes, Solr (as configured by `lui-solr`) will be used.

+Tne `lui-solr` package contains its own WAR files for Solr, so there is on need to install Solr separately.
+(I don't understand why we're doing this.
+Why not just depend on a Solr package?)

 Compilation is managed by Maven, so should be possible without using an IDE.
 Deployment is by copying the WAR file into Tomcat's live area: